 Gone are the days of a free-range tree

 So, how would I protect the trees in the future?
 Since the affects of winter are generally unpredictable, I’d say that a way to protect the trees from future onslaughts from rabbits is to wrap the base of the tree with foil up to about 2-3 feet off the ground.
-I’m sure that other materials could be used such as burlap encased in plastic or simply surround the tree with Poultry Netting Mesh with a 2 foot radius that is at least 2-3 ft high.
-The wire is fastened together with Fence Posts.
+I’m sure that other materials could be used such as burlap encased in plastic or simply surround the tree with Poultry Netting Mesh (Amazon) with a 2 foot radius that is at least 2-3 ft high.
+The wire is fastened together with Fence Posts (Amazon).
 Rabbits can stand pretty tall when they get up on those hind legs.

 After installing this chicken wire fencing, this problem never reproduced itself.
 Since then, this fencing material has been set in place because it also keeps the landscapers from whacking the tree with their weed whackers.